hyperledger-solang/solang/docs/testing.rst

 Mock contract virtual machine
 -----------------------------

-For Substrate, ewasm, and Solana there is a mock virtual machine which should work exactly like the real on-chain virtual machine.
+For Substrate, ewasm, and Solana there is a mock virtual machine.
+System and runtime call implementations should semantically represent the real on-chain virtual machine as exact as possible.
+Aspects that don't matter in the context of unit testing (e.g. gas-metering) may be ignored in the mock virtual machine.
 For ewasm and Substrate, this uses the `wasmi crate <https://crates.io/crates/wasmi>`_ and for Solana it uses the `Solana RBPF crate <https://crates.io/crates/solana_rbpf>`_.